Chevrolet Colorado ZR2

 - Four additional toggle switches

 - Two for winch in and winch out operation

 - Two for the electronic front- and rear-locking differentials

 - Higher ground clearance than the non-ZR2 Colorado

-- Full-size matching spare wheel/tire assembly mounted in the bed with a quick-release handle.
+- Mounted in the bed with a quick-release handle

 - Protective spray-in bed liner

 - 48-inch Hi-Lift jack

 - ZR2 badges

 - 3.6L V-6 LFX gasoline or 2.8L Duramax Turbo-Diesel I-4 LWN engine